 Haunted New Orleans Hotels

-New Orleans' Hotels offer luxurious and elegant accommodations but some have an extra element – paranormal activity that will leave you thinking you might have seen a ghost.
+New Orleans' hotels offer luxurious and elegant accommodations but some have an extra element — paranormal activity.

 Haunted Hotels in New Orleans